Sundridge, ONWastewater facility upgraded for Ammonia, Phosphorus and Total Nitrogen removal without abandoning existing lagoons

-Lagoons—particularly the newer aerated lagoons—are effective at removing cBOD5 and Total Suspended Solids, but they struggle to remove ammonia and nutrients, including nitrogen and phosphorus.
+Lagoons are effective at removing BOD and Total Suspended Solids (TSS), but struggle to remove ammonia and nutrients, including nitrogen and phosphorus.
 Unfortunately for Ontario’s ecosystem, wastewater rich in phosphorus has long been known to cause destructive algae blooms on the Great Lakes.

-So when lagoons can’t keep up, small communities have traditionally found themselves facing a big bill to abandon the existing infrastructure and build a new mechanical wastewater treatment plant.
-That’s what the community of Sundridge, Ontario thought.
-Nestled on the northern shore of Bernard Lake, just south of North Bay, Sundridge was concerned about its lagoon discharging as effluent containing up to 8 mg/L of phosphorus into the Lake Huron watershed, not to mention ammonia and fecal coliform.
+When lagoons can’t keep up, small communities have found themselves facing a big bill to abandon existing infrastructure and build a new mechanical wastewater treatment plant.
+At least, that’s what the community of Sundridge, Ontario thought.
+Nestled on the northern shore of Bernard Lake, Sundridge was growing increasingly concerned about its lagoon discharging up to 8 mg/L of phosphorus in to the Lake Huron watershed, not to mention high ammonia and fecal coliform levels.